kyitharko/newGitTest/README.md

 # newGitTest
-This is my first Git Test
+This is my first Git Test.
+I am a beginner to GitHub.
+I am just testing.....